 Magma ascends to the Earth's surface and erupts through a wide spectrum of eruptive style (e.g. Siebert et al., 2015), which contributes to the construction of different volcanic edifices (e.g. de Silva and Lindsay, 2015).
-Amongst this activity, lava domes form when viscous magma accumulates and creates mounds of rocks and lava above the vent (Sparks, 1997; Fink and Anderson, 2000).
-These dome-building events make up approximately 6 % of volcanic eruptions worldwide (Calder et al. 2015) and their characteristics are governed by the rheology of the erupted magmas (Gonnermann and Manga, 2007; Lavallée et al., 2007).
+Amongst this activity, lava domes form when viscous magma accumulates and creates mounds of rocks and lava above the vent (Fink and Anderson, 2000).
+These dome-building events make up approximately 6% of volcanic eruptions worldwide (Calder et al. 2015) and their characteristics are governed by the rheology of the erupted magmas (Gonnermann and Manga, 2007; Lavallée et al., 2007).
 The emplacement of lava domes may be endogenous or exogenous, whether growing through inflation from within, or through the piling up of discrete extrusive bodies (Hale and Wadge, 2008).
-In some extreme cases the latter can manifest as lava spines that, extrude in a near-solid state (Angelo Heilprin, 1903; Stasiuk and Jaupart, 1997; Young et al., 1998; Tanguy, 2004; Scott et al., 2008; Vallance et al., 2008; Kendrick et al., 2012; Cashman and Sparks, 2013).
+In some extreme cases the latter can manifest as lava spines, extrude in a near-solid state (Angelo Heilprin, 1903; Stasiuk and Jaupart, 1997; Young et al., 1998; Tanguy, 2004; Scott et al., 2008; Vallance et al., 2008; Kendrick et al., 2012; Cashman and Sparks, 2013).
 Dome eruptions can produce a range of primary hazards, from ash fall to large-scale pyroclastic density currents, generated by gravitational collapse (e.g. Sparks and Young, 2002).
 They also have the potential to generate secondary hazards such as lahars (e.g. Nevado del Ruiz, Colombia; Pierson et al. 1990); edifice failure induced by magma intrusions (Voight and Elsworth, 1997; Reid et al., 2010), and lava dome collapse, as the mass cools or redistributes (e.g. Elsworth and Voight, 1996).
-In seismically active areas, strong tectonic earthquakes can both initiate activity and promote structural instability (e.g. Mayuyama, Japan; Siebert et al. 1987), even in long-dormant systems (e.g. Merapi, Indonesia; Surono et al. 2012).
-Thus, the eruption, emplacement and stability of lava domes reflects the mechanical properties of their constituent materials they consist of thus, It it is therefore essential that the evaluation of monitoring data and development of improved hazard forecasting tools at lava dome volcanoes to the continued monitoring effort of lava domes that the modelling and evaluation of their state be based on a description of the mechanical and rheological properties of the materials. for the development of improved forecasting tools.
+In seismically active areas, strong tectonic earthquakes can both initiate activity and promote structural instability (e.g. Mayu-yama, Japan; Siebert et al. 1987), even in long-dormant systems (e.g. Merapi, Indonesia; Surono et al. 2012).
+Thus, the eruption, emplacement and stability of lava domes reflects the mechanical properties of the materials they consist of.
+It is therefore essential to the continued monitoring effort of lava domes that the modelling and evaluation of their state be based on a description of the mechanical and rheological properties of the materials for the development of improved forecasting tools.